 Liz Suman is a journalist who contributes regularly to Vanity Fair features involving business, crime and entertainment; past and recent subjects include Quentin Tarantino, Rupert Murdoch, Harper Lee, Whitney Houston, Bernard Madoff, Michael Jackson, David Letterman, Charlie Sheen, Tiger Woods, the Oscar Pistorious murder investigation and the recent Sony hacking scandal.

-Since 2006, Suman has written for a variety of print and online publications including TIME Inc., The Discovery Channel, The Baltimore Brew, Seattle Business Magazine, About.com, Business Insider, PayScale, Total Beauty, and The Daily Beast, where she covered film and television premieres as an entertainment reporter.
+Since 2006, Suman has written for a variety of print and online publications including AOL, TIME Inc., The Discovery Channel, The Baltimore Brew, Seattle Business Magazine, About.com, Business Insider, PayScale, Total Beauty, and The Daily Beast, where she covered film and television premieres as an entertainment reporter.

 Suman has also contributed to a variety of book projects as a writer, editor and researcher, including: The Man in the Rockefeller Suit: The Astonishing Rise and Spectacular Fall of a Serial Imposter (Viking, 2011), Kris Jenner…and All Things Kardashian (Simon & Schuster, 2011) and Wildflower: An Extraordinary Life and Untimely Death in Africa (Random House, 2009), a nonfiction release about the life and murder of wildlife conservationist Joan Root that is being adapted to the screen by Working Title Films in a feature film starring Julia Roberts.

-In addition to editorial work, Suman provides professional copywriting and marketing services to private clients with a specialization in real estate, art, business, beauty and fashion.
+In addition to editorial work, Suman provides professional copywriting and marketing services to private clients with specializations in real estate, art, business, beauty and fashion.
 Past and current clients include The Corcoran Group, The Northwest Literacy Foundation, BeBiotin, How-To Hair Girl and The Rising States.

-Since 2010, she has served as the Director of Communications for Klughaus New York , a contemporary art gallery and creative agency that represents fine artists with roots in street art and graffiti.
+Since 2010, she has served as the Director of Communications for Klughaus New York, a contemporary art gallery and creative agency that represents fine artists with roots in street art and graffiti.
 In 2008, she co-founded the New York City Type-Off™, which has served as a forum for east coast typewriter enthusiasts for the past seven years.
-Since 2014, she has been the curator for Art Primo in Seattle, and also regularly guest curates art exhibits and special installations for galleries and commercial clients around the U.S.
+Since 2014, she has been the curator for Art Primo in Seattle, and also regularly guest curates special exhibits and installations for galleries and commercial clients around the U.S.